Pasha831/ParsingIMDB/README.md

 2. We can find some **peaks** on the chart:
     * Fist peak dated **1939-1941**.
 It is the time, when American cinema was significantly filled with superhero comics from **Marvel and DC**.
-Also there were a lot of films about **WW2**.
+Also, there were a lot of films about **WW2**.
     * The best year in film production, which is full of good films that are in IMDb rating - **2004**.
 There were filmed 33 films.

 3. We can see a sad story at **2020**.
 With the advent of coronavirus movie industry rapidly died.
-There were only **8** films which hit the IMDb raiting:
+There were only **8** films which hit the IMDb rating:
    * Soorarai Pottru
    * Dara of Jasenovac
    * Hamilton